lukePeavey/quotable/README.md

   name: string
   // The number of quotes by this author
   quoteCount: string
-  // The array of quotes by this author
+  // The array of quotes by this author (not paginated)
   quotes: Array<{
     _id: string
     // The quotation text